 Mob Psycho 100

 Although its sibling series One-Punch Man receives a bit more attention, as its irreverent attitude and ridiculously grand action caught the attention of countless fans, Mob Psycho's heart ultimately gives it the edge.
 Shigeo "Mob" Kageyama is an awkward yet kind teen who forces himself to keep his emotions in check, as his tremendous psychic powers are unleashed when his emotions peak.
 Shigeo's character arc is compelling, but the true star of the series might be his mentor Reigen Arataka, a complete farce of an esper, but at the same time, one of the most genuine parental figures in anime.
-And don't get me wrong, Mob Psycho 100 is also an astonishing action production, and quite the inventive one at that.
+And don't get us wrong, Mob Psycho 100 is also an astonishing action production, and quite the inventive one at that.
 The work of digital and traditional artists is intermingled with techniques as unusual as paint-on-glass animation, giving unique form to the feelings Mob unleashes.
-Mob Psycho is in all respects a one of a kind series you shouldn't miss.
+Mob Psycho is in all respects a one of a kind series you shouldn't miss -- and neither is its brand-new second season.
 Where to watch it: Stream on Crunchyroll, Funimation.

 Hunter x Hunter (2011)